FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 <<< @/../../docs-snippets/src/guide/transactions/transaction-request.test.ts#transaction-request-6{ts:line-numbers}

+> **Note**: Once `addAccountWitnesses` has been called, any additional modifications to the transaction request will invalidate the signature as the transaction ID changes.
+Therefore, it is recommended to add witnesses last.

 ### Getting the Transaction ID for a Transaction Request

 The transaction ID is a SHA-256 hash of the entire transaction request.
 This can be useful for tracking the transaction on chain.
 To get the transaction ID, you can use the following method: